sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 key           = "COPP_TRAP|name"
 trap_ids      = name ; list of trap ids (ie: bgp, lacp, arp, etc) trap_group    = ref_hash_key_reference ; reference to COPP_GROUP table entry

-;Feature specific attributes (sFlow) genetlink_name       = name      ; "psample" for sFlow genetlink_mcgrp_name = group_name; "packets" for sFlow
 ```
-#### 3.2.1.1.1 Feature specific COPP_TRAP attributes
-Feature specific attributes (currently only genetlink parameters for sFlow) will be exposed in CONFIG_DB COPP_TRAP for schema backward compatibility but will not be configurable from mgmt and CLI.
-The CoPPMgr daemon will be responsible for adding these attributes to the COPP_TRAP table when receiving feature specific trap_ids such as "sflow".

 #### 3.2.1.2 COPP_GROUP
 The COPP_GROUP table allows configuration of the CoPP trap's action attributes such as queue mappings, packet action, and policer attributes.